The Only Long-Term Travel Packing List You’ll Ever Need!

 ✔ Drivers License + International Drivers Licence

 You’ll need an International Drivers License if you are traveling somewhere where English isn’t spoken.
-You’ll need this especially if you plan on hiring any type of vehicle while overseas, since the hire company may not be able to read your license without the translation.
+You’ll need this especially if you plan on hiring any type of vehicle while overseas, since the hiring company may not be able to read your license without the translation.

 ✔ Travel Printouts